sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     moved / etc.), and no other actions are completed for this transfer.

     ..  note:
-        In the case that you need to execute more commands in the remote location, or you cannot implement your workflow using the available commands, please contact us.
+        In the case that you need to execute more commands in the remote location, or you cannot implement your workflow using the available commands, contact us.

 execute_on_destination_after_success